LanyIsabella/projects/README.md

 # projects
- little projects that i do to train my skills
+ little projects that i did to train my skills